anthoniambah/codequeens-groupproject/README.md

 # codequeens-groupproject
-This is the first project of Team CodeQueens
+This is the first project for Team CodeQueens